sortmerna/sortmerna/README.md

 ```

 Note: `make install` is not called in this script.
 However, any arguments given
-to `build.sh` will pass to the configure script.
+to `build.sh` will be passed to the configure script.
 If you plan on calling `make install`
 afterwards, then you can set your installation directory using
 `build.sh --prefix=/path/to/installation/dir`.
 Otherwise, you can simply copy the
 binaries `sortmerna` and `indexdb_rna` to your installation directory after